Stop Toggling Between Ad Platforms. Let an Agent Coordinate Your Campaigns.

 What is AI Agent for Digital Marketing?

-An AI agent for digital marketing helps teams coordinate campaigns across channels: pulling attribution data from Google Ads, Meta, and your CRM, alerting on budget pacing issues, and checking launch readiness before campaigns go live.
-Pinksheep lets digital marketing managers describe what they need in plain English and builds agents that connect their ad platforms, analytics, and reporting tools.
+An AI assistant for digital marketing helps teams coordinate campaigns across channels: pulling attribution data from Google Ads, Meta, and your CRM, alerting on budget pacing issues, and checking launch readiness before campaigns go live.
+Pinksheep lets digital marketing managers describe what they need in plain English and builds AI assistants that connect their ad platforms, analytics, and reporting tools.
 You review the plan first and keep important changes approval-first.

 - Every action logged.
 Every cost visible.
 Full control.